Many people are now banking, shopping and paying on a smartphone or tablet, with a smorgasbord of service providers vying...

 billion dollars are the career earnings of basketballer Michael Jordan

-million dollars of prize money was up for grabs at the 2018 “camel beauty contest” in Saudi Arabia
+million dollars of prize money was up for grabs at the 2018 “camel beauty contest” in Saudi Arabia.
+A dozen beasts were disqualified for Botox use

 dollars worth of Olympic Games tickets were bought by people around the world between 2009 and 2012